dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

             // 6-15
             MEM_share_dev   = TEX_C_B(    0b000,  0, 1),

-  3. Set the data segemtn to write-back allocate (I didn't see a difference for write-back no allocate):
+  3. Set the data segments to write-back allocate (I didn't see a difference for write-back no allocate):

             // 6-15